Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 AutosarDataType.

-#@SECTION: 3.
-In the context of a DataPrototypeMapping,
+3. In the context of a DataPrototypeMapping,

 for each ApplicationCom
 positeElementDataPrototype of the required DataPrototype a SubEle